leighklotz/answer/README.md

 ## Components

 * **`ask`:** The core script.
 Accepts a prompt, sends it to the language model, and manages the conversation history (stored as a JSON array).
+Sets result to `$ANSWER` as well as printing to stdout.
 * **`bashfence`:** Executs the specified commnd and args, and wraps the result in a bash code fence.
 * **`answer`:**  Extracts the latest message content from the JSON conversation history.
 Useful for retrieving generated code or responses.
+If no stdin, looks in `$ANSWER`.
 * **`unfence`:** Removes code blocks enclosed in triple backticks (```) from the input.
 Crucial for preparing model output for execution.
 * **`story.txt`:**  A comprehensive file containing example usage scenarios, prompts, and expected outputs to help you get started.